July 16, 2025

 It is ideal to make the transition around 10 weeks; 8 weeks at the earliest, and 12 weeks at the latest.
 [Note: use your baby’s adjusted age when determining the best time to transition!]

-Additionally, around four months there’s an actual physical change in babies’ sleep as they transition from two sleep cycles to four sleep cycles (ever heard of the four-month regression??).
-This adjustment in sleep cycles pairs well with gaining more control over their body, so it’s around this four-month mark that babies are able to learn to self-soothe.
+Finally, around four months there’s an actual physical change in babies’ sleep as they transition from two sleep cycles to four sleep cycles (ever heard of the four-month regression??).
+This adjustment in sleep cycles pairs well with gaining more control over their body, which is one of the big reasons we can officially start sleep training at four months!

-Since we’ve stopped swaddling her, she does 360s in her sleep, so I know she’s figuring out how to use that little body and get comfortable!
+I remember when we transitioned our third daughter out of the swaddle she started doing 360s in her sleep, so she was clearly trying to figure out how to use that little body and get comfortable!

 How to Go About the Swaddle Transition